-Cindy is a mother of three grown children and grandmother to ten.
+Cindy is a mother of three grown children and grandmother to eleven.
 She embraced normal birth in the 1980s even while giving birth in a traditional hospital setting.
 Steve is the father and grandfather to the above-mentioned children and grandchildren.
 He has spent his medical career caring for high-risk pregnancies, all the while admiring nurse midwives who serve and empower mothers to have the best birth possible.

 The frustrations of a pregnancy care system that is too complicated, costly and chaotic finally drove Steve to seek out like-minded nurse-midwives and OB physicians who believed in teamwork.
 Together they collaborated in the design of a midwife-led model that cares for mothers in independent birth centers but with continuity of care provided in a nearby hospital if needed.